 Why Choose the Larvik?

-Silicone Free – The Larvik has rubber seals built into the frame and has a tray with an up-stand and drainage channels that removes the need for silicone.
+Silicone Free – The Larvik has rubber seals built into the frame and has a tray with an up-stand and drainage channels that removes the need for silicone or sealants inside the cabin.
 Many steam cabins are essentially glued together with silicone to make them more rigid and to re-enforce poor build quality.

 Easy Plumb Tray – The Larvik tray has a removable front skirt and a large 90mm trap positioned at the front corner for easy access.
 This makes it easy to level the tray and access the trap if required.
 To save costs many cabins have a tray with no skirt and a small 50mm trap in the rear corner.

 Quality Materials – The Larvik frame is made from a high grade corrosion resistant anodised aluminium.
 Many showers are built with cheap lacquered aluminum alloys that initially look the same but corrode when the lacquered surface is perforated.

 Easy to Maintain – All the main electrical component parts (steam generator, computer etc.) are connected via multi-plugs which makes them much easier to service.
 These components on most steam showers are hard wired together which makes them much more difficult to maintain.